AndreBaltazar8/ablac/docs/programmable-builds.md

 Abla packages decide how Android, browser, server, embedded, or other projects compose those primitives.

-The first executable slice is `compilerBuildProgram`:
+The low-level executable node is `compilerBuildProgram`; public extensions may use the grouped `compiler.buildProgram(...)` method:

 ```abla
 #import("abla/compiler")